Amarchandolu/TO-DO-LIST-COD4451/README.md

 The task assigned to Chandolu Sai amareshwar during the CodeTech IT solutions internship program is to write a code using HTML,CSS and JavScript for TO-DO List web application.

 **Implementation:**
 The implementation of the task involves utilizing HTML, CSS and JavaScript to create a simple program that gives the output for TO-DO List.
 The program uses a HTML for providing the structure for the webpage, CSS for designing the webpage, JavaScript for providing the functionality to the webpage.
 Below is the code implementation.

-'''HTML
+' ' ' HTML
 <!DOCTYPE html>
 <html>
 <head>